amunategui/amunategui.github.io/_posts/2014-12-27-supervised-summarizer.md

 month: 12
 day: 27
 published: true
-summary: We split the data into two sets, one for each outcome, and summarize them individually.
-We then compare and plot these results to easily measure how a predictor behaves towards the outcome variable.
+summary: Use the Summary() function to quickly and intuitively measure predictors.
+By splitting the data into two sets, one for each outcome, and summarizing them individually, we can plot and measure behaviors towards the outcome variable.
 Simple, easy, and fast!
 image: supervised-summarizer/summarized-summary-plots.png
 ---
 **Resources**
 <ul>
-<li type="square"><a href="https://www.youtube.com/user/mamunate/videos" target='_blank'>YouTube Companion Video</a></li>
+<li type="square"><a href="https://www.youtube.com/watch?v=UBZ6I4dJpiE&index=1&list=UUq4pm1i_VZqxKVVOz5qRBIA" target='_blank'>YouTube Companion Video</a></li>
 <li type="square"><a href="#sourcecode">Full Source Code</a></li>
 </ul>
 <BR>